ZGrootegoed/Computer-Shop/README.md

 ### About project:
 This project is a custom MVC web application utizing Java, Spring Framework and Libraries, and Maven.
 This application is a custom computer shop that runs to localhost: 8080.
 Some features of this application include the ability to add both inhouse and outsourced parts.
 Also able to make a purchase on a computer product and make updates to both the parts and products.
-The products can be updated to add specific parts to the products and will deincrement based on buy now purchases.
+The products can be updated to add specific parts to the products and will decrement based on buy now purchases.

 ### Breakdown of project: